Cook Like Czechs

 ➜ What goes well with mashed potatoes?

-Chunky mashed potatoes are a versatile side dish that goes nicely with many main dishes.
-Our favorite way is to serve them with all kinds of fried, braised, roasted, or breaded meat.
-They are a perfect choice for sausages, but also for vegetable dishes.
+Chunky mashed potatoes are a versatile side dish that pairs well with a variety of main courses.
+We love serving them with fried, braised, roasted, or breaded meats.
+They are also a perfect match for sausages or hearty vegetable dishes.

 Serve mashed potatoes with: